SCIFIHISTORY.NET

 "A woman rebels against a tyrannical ruler in postapocalyptic Australia in search for her home-land with the help of a group of female prisoners, a psychotic worshipper, and a drifter named Max."

-A star is born!
 On this day in 2015 (in France), Cannes Film Festival is definitely where all the action was at, even with the theatrical debut of The Lobster.
-Written (in part) and directed by Yorgos Lanthimos, the SciFi/Romance starred Colin Farrell, Rachel Weisz, and Jessica Barden.
+Written (in part) and directed by Yorgos Lanthimos, the SciFi/Romance starred Colin Farrell, Rachel Weisz, Jessica Barden, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "In a dystopian near future, according to the laws of The City, single people are taken to The Hotel, where they are obliged to find a romantic partner in 45 days or they're transformed into beasts and sent off into The Woods."